-Sir Frederic Leighton was highly successful and famous during his lifetime with many works depicting historical, biblical, and classical subject.
-Leighton was educated at University College School, London and then received his artistic training on the European continent.
+Sir Frederic Leighton was highly successful and famous during his lifetime with many works depicting historical, biblical, and classical subjects.
+Leighton was educated at University College School, London, and then received his artistic training on the European continent.
 At age 17, in 1847, he met the philosopher Arthur Schopenhauer in Frankfurt and drew his portrait, the only known full-length study of Schopenhauer done from life.

 Leighton was the bearer of the shortest-lived peerage in history, 1st Baron Leighton.
-After only one day his hereditary peerage became extinct upon his death.
+After only one day, his hereditary peerage became extinct upon his death.
 Leighton remained a bachelor with no legitimate children.
-Leighton’s house in Holland Park, London has been turned into a museum, the Leighton House Museum.
-It has many of his drawings and paintings, as well as some of his former art collection including works by Old Masters and his contemporaries.
+Leighton’s house in Holland Park, London, has been turned into a museum, the Leighton House Museum.
+The Museum has many of his drawings and paintings.
+It displays some of his former art collection, including works by Old Masters and his contemporaries.